Chelsea Register Office wedding photographerFor your Chelsea Old Town Hall or Kensington Town Hall wedding

 For the most stunning effect, paper confetti works brilliantly.
 A single colour, two colours, or a three colour mix all work best.
 You can match these to your bouquet or simply choose your favourite colour/s.
 Pretty Little Party Shop offers a colour mix service.

 For romatics at heart, I recommend dried petals and Shropshire Petals.
 They offer a 1 litre bag and guests can all grab a handful once they are outside the building.
 It’s also the most environmentally friendly option.

 Where can we have couple photographs taken after our ceremony?

 St Luke’s Gardens a two-minute walk away and adjacent to the King’s Road (for trees, greenery, flowers)

-Chelsea Streets a two to five-minute walk away for traditional white stucco buildings and black railings (for clean lines and archetypal Chelsea shots)
+Chelsea Streets a two to five-minute walk away for multi-coloured pastel or traditional white stucco buildings and black railings (for clean lines and archetypal Chelsea shots)

-Albert Bridge a ten-minute walk away (for Thames scenes, the Bridge, tree-lined walkways, black lampposts)
+Albert Bridge a ten-minute walk away (for Thames scenes, the Bridge, tree-lined walkways, and black lampposts)

 Local hotel accessible gardens like Cadogan Gardens adjacent to the Jumeirah Carlton Towers where they have access to a stunning, privately maintained garden where you will have privacy (see my last Jumeirah Carlton Tower wedding here)

 Your Reception Venue may have interesting interiors and exteriors that are important to you so do ask me if this is of interest